 Gravity Forms is an advanced form builder for WordPress.

 Gravity Forms needs no introduction.
-It’s been around for ages, and in all that time still stands as the king of WordPress form builders.
+It’s been around for ages and still stands as the king of WordPress form builders.

-With a powerful form creation interface and a number of incredibly helpful add-ons, Gravity Forms is a solid go-to plugin for building any type of form you can imagine.
-It can handle content creation, user registration, mailing list integration and a host of other things.
-If you’re needing to build a complex form yourself, or you want to give your clients a platform to manage their own forms, then Gravity Forms is a superb solution.
+With a powerful form creation interface and a number of great add-ons, Gravity Forms is a solid go-to plugin for building any type of form you can imagine.
+It can handle content creation, user registration, mailing list integration, and a host of other things.
+If you need to build a complex form yourself, or want to give your clients a platform to manage their own forms, then Gravity Forms is a superb solution.

 6. WP Migrate DB Pro

 WP Migrate DB Pro is a premium solution for moving your WordPress database from one server to another.